Barbara Walters: Health issues and death

 In May 2010, Walters said she would be having an open-heart operation to replace a faulty aortic valve.
 She had known that she was suffering from aortic stenosis, even though she was symptom-free.
 Four days after the operation, Walters' spokeswoman, Cindi Berger, said that the procedure to fix the faulty heart valve "went well, and the doctors are very pleased with the outcome".
-Walters returned to The View and her Sirius XM satellite show, Here's Barbara, in September 2010.
+Walters returned to The View and her SiriusXM satellite show, Here's Barbara, in September 2010.
 Walters retired permanently from both shows four years later.

-Walters died at her home in Manhattan, on December 30, 2022, at age 93.
+Walters died at her home in Manhattan on December 30, 2022, at age 93.
 She had been suffering from dementia in her later years.
 Her last words were, "No regrets – I had a great life."
 Those words were etched into her gravestone at Lakeside Memorial Park, a Jewish cemetery in Doral, Florida, where Walters is buried next to her sister and parents.
 Her parents had spent their final years in Florida, residing in Miami, with her father a resident of Douglas Gardens Jewish Home for the Aged.